noah-ing/theres-waldo/README.md

 ## 🙏 Acknowledgments
 - Martin Handford for the "Where's Waldo?" series
-- JAX team for excellent ML tools
+- PyTorch team for excellent ML tools
 - Vision Transformer authors for inspiration

 ## 📧 Contact